rust-lang/rust/text/0000-c-str-deref.md

 up front might prevent some optimized uses possible with the 'thin' reference.

-The users of Rust can turn to third-party libraries for better convenience and safety when working with C strings.
-This can result in proliferation of incompatible helper types in public APIs until a dominant de-facto solution is established.
+If the proposed enhancements or other equivalent facilities are not adopted, users of Rust can turn to third-party libraries for better convenience and safety when working with C strings.
+This may result in proliferation of incompatible helper types in public APIs until a dominant de-facto solution is established.